ajbrock/ajbrock.github.io/pages/about.md

 ---
 layout: page
 title: "About"
-subheadline: "This blog is dedicated to "negative" results, and what we can learn from them."
+subheadline: "Why another Jekyll Theme?"
-teaser: "(Machine) Learning from Mistakes"
+teaser: "Since years I am programming and designing websites.
+I love to work with open source tools and learn via code from others.
+This time I want to try to give something back..."
 permalink: "/about/"
 header: no
 image: